f247805/ABSA-Analysis-with-Explainability-Methods/README.md

 Conclusion

-This repository provides all the necessary tools for fine-tuning transformer models and training Bi-LSTM for ABSA, along with methods to interpret model decisions.
+This repository provides all the necessary tools for fine-tuning transformer models and training Bi-LSTM, LSTM, RNN for ABSA, along with methods to interpret model decisions.
 Feel free to experiment with different models, datasets, and hyperparameters, and leverage the explainability techniques to gain deeper insights into the models' decision-making processes.